Flammability diagram

 Flammability diagrams show the control of flammability in mixtures of fuel, oxygen and an inert gas, typically nitrogen.
 Mixtures of the three gasses are usually depicted in a triangular diagram, known as a ternary plot.
-Such diagrams are available in the speciality literature.
+Such diagrams are available in literature.
 The same information can be depicted in a normal orthogonal diagram, showing only two substances, implicitly using the feature that the sum of all three components is 100 percent.
 The diagrams below only concerns one fuel; the diagrams can be generalized to mixtures of fuels.

 Understanding flammability diagrams

 Triangular diagrams are not commonplace.
 The easiest way to understand them is to briefly go through three basic steps in their construction.